fox67rus/fox67rus/README.md

 - 👋 Hi, I’m @fox67rus
-- 👀 I’m interested in Python, IoT and QA
+- 👀 I’m interested in Python, QA, IoT and learning different things
-- 🌱 I’m currently learning QA and Python
+- 🌱 I’m currently learning QA, Python and English

 <!---
 fox67rus/fox67rus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.